7 things you should know about Kamishibai (and its use).

 But, do you know everything (or almost everything) that there is to know about it?
 If not, keep on reading!

-It literally means “paper theater” and it is a way of telling stories of oral tradition that originated in Buddhist temples in Japan, back in the long past 12th century.
+It literally means “paper drama” and it is a way of telling stories of oral tradition that originated in Buddhist temples in Japan, back in the long past 12th century.

 Monks used parchments that combined images and text to tell stories to audiences that, back then, were mainly illiterate.
 In the early 1920s, Kamishibai resurfaced as a traditional way to tell stories through the Gaito Kamishibaiya.